 Tempered Celebration - Women's Groups Have Suffered A Disproportionate Fate

-One interesting aspect of Harvard’s policy was the apparent “decimation” of Harvard’s groups for women.
+One interesting aspect of Harvard's policy was the apparent "decimation" of Harvard's groups for women.
 Compared to their longstanding, well-funded, all-male alternatives, more clubs for women have gone co-ed and/or disaffiliated from inter/national affiliations.
-It appears that the willingness of a student to forgo on-campus leadership opportunities depended on the strength of their respective “single-sex” clubs to replace those opportunities.
+It appears that the willingness of a student to forgo on-campus leadership opportunities depended on the strength of their respective "single-sex" clubs to replace those opportunities.
+In other words, Harvard's policy exacerbated the issues of elitism and privilege, problems the policy was intended to eliminate.

 Effects on CFAA